 Going to the Emergency Room

 It is definitely not too late.
-Personal injury attorneys are here to help you, and the best thing to do is contact us so that we can learn more about your situation.
+Personal injury attorneys are here to help you, and the best thing to do is contact us so we can learn more about your situation.
 The attorneys at Hach & Rose, LLP are working virtually and are ready to help you through your situation.
 Reach out to us as soon as possible so that we can conduct a virtual consultation and offer advice for your injury.